 Event organisers must have a public liability insurance policy underwritten by an insurance broker/company authorised to conduct insurance business in Australia.

-A Certificate of Currency must be provided showing that the proposed event is fully covered to the amount of \$20 million.
+A Certificate of Currency must be provided to Council's Events team with your application, showing that the proposed event is fully covered to the amount of \$20 million.